 According to the National Association of Realtors 2019 Profile of Home Staging, the most common rooms that were staged included the living room (93 percent), kitchen (84 percent), master bedroom (78 percent), and the dining room (72 percent).

 Staging a Living (or Family) Room

-Buyers want to be able to picture themselves living inside this room where family and friends come to congregate.
-So, it’s important to showcase this space as not only a place to entertain, but a place to relax.
-Focus on decluttering items that are collecting in the corners of this room or on bookshelves.
-We also want to remove smaller furnishings and accessories that are taking up space.
-Instead we want to use strategic pieces to highlight the positive features in this room.
-Purchase new throw pillows or a rug to provide a texture and accent color in this space.
+Buyers want to be able to picture themselves living in rooms where family and friends come to congregate.
+So, it’s important to showcase the living room and family room spaces as not only places to entertain, but places to relax.
+Focus on decluttering items that are collecting in the corners or on bookshelves.
+Remove smaller furnishings and accessories that are taking up space.
+Use strategic pieces to highlight the positive features in these rooms.
+Purchase new throw pillows and rugs to provide a texture and accent color in these spaces.